 - “Is There a Possibility for a New Lacanian Topology?”
 This question is posed in a position paper, “Ethnotopology.”

-- Prospectus.
+- The previous prospectus.
 The session introduces the idea of the inversion circle as a means of engaging Lacan’s topology at the level of ethnology and artistic production.
 Inversive geometry redefines the meaning of structure by applying Lacan’s extimité to a new idea of logical time, suggesting that Lacan was “thinking topologically” as early as 1937.
+This has been supplanted by a GALLERY OF INVERSIVE GEOMETRY and a STUDY ESSAY.
+An ENLARGED/CORRECTED video explains how Lacan revises Aristotle’s logical square to show how there is a passive “fifth causality” that relates directly to inversion.

 - Bibliography.
 This is a selection of resources useful for approaching Lacan’s topology through the idea of the inversion circle.